msparshatt/TerrainGenerator/Assets/Manual/manual.md

 - Xoffset & Yoffset: the position within the noise.
 - Scale: the size of the noise
 - Iterations: how many layers of perlin noise to add.
-- Factor: How much to change the affect of each successive iteraion
+- Factor: How much to change the effect of each successive iteration

 ### Voronoi